 Make sure to invest on repairs, upgrades, or replacements that can increase your home’s market value.
 Remember that most improvements do not necessarily translate to ROI.
 When choosing which improvements or repairs to invest on, decide on what repairs are affordable and can give you a decent ROI.

-Know that When Selling a House in Bad Condition…
+Know that When Selling a House in Terrible Condition…

 Do not undersell it.
 It has value regardless of its condition.
 In many instances, the lot, the location, and even the house itself are worth a lot more than the amount your buyer will spend to get it back in tip-top shape so don’t settle to accepting an offer that is a lot less than its worth.